exercism/exalysis/track/diffsquares/tpl/sum-square-loop.md

-- You could try to calculate `SumOfSquares` without a loop.
-I know this is a mathematical issue: there is a formula for the sum of squares for the numbers `1` to `n`.
-You can look it up.
+- Good programmers are both smart and lazy.
+Can you find a smart, lazy way of computing `SumOfSquares` without a loop?
+(Good programmers also know how to find the right algorithm for a problem!)